devodo/DivertR/docs/documentation/redirects.md

 {:toc}
 </details>

-The `Redirect` is the main DivertR entity used to create and configure proxies.
+The `Redirect` is the main DivertR interface used to create and configure proxies.
 `Redirect` instances are instantiated from the generic `Redirect<TTarget>` class:

 ```csharp